+At-A-Glance

+Vision

-Florida Strategic Plan for Economic Development (V20.1, www.floridajobs.org/FL5yrPlan) At-A-Glance Vision Florida will have the nation's top performing economy and be recognized as the world's best place to live, learn, play, work, and do business.
-Goals Lead the nation in global competitiveness as a location for business, investment, talent, innovation, and visitors.
-Lead the nation in economic growth and prosperity.
-Lead the nation in quality of life.
-Objectives Foster opportunities for prosperity. o Grow businesses.
-Increase Florida's attractiveness to workers, residents, and visitors.
+Florida will have the nation's top performing economy and be recognized as the world's best place to live, learn, play, work, and do business.

+Goals • Lead the nation in global competitiveness as a location for business, investment, talent, innovation, and visitors. • Lead the nation in economic growth and prosperity.

+Objectives

+o Improve and sustain employment in Florida.

+o Foster opportunities for prosperity.

+o Grow businesses.

+o Expand global commerce. o Increase Florida's attractiveness to workers, residents, and visitors.

 Cross-Cutting Strategies